Calosoma (Chrysostigma) simplex LeConte, 1878

 Examined specimens and literature’s data

 Notes: Winged.
 It is found from lowlands to uplands up to 2100m altitude.
-Adults have been found in April-May, August and October-November (Erwin, 2007:81).
+Adults have been found in March-June, according to the data of the examined specimens,but should remain active up to August and in October-November (Erwin, 2007:81).